-Honors in the Major candidates may use one senior thesis to satisfy the thesis requirement in two HM tracks if and only if the thesis is deemed to be appropriately interdisciplinary in nature.
-In order to do so, the student must complete a Dual Thesis Authorization Form, which can be obtained from the L&S Honors Program Office.
+Honors in the Major candidates may use one senior thesis to satisfy the thesis requirement in two HM tracks if and only if the thesis is deemed to be appropriately interdisciplinary in nature by the L&S Honors Program.
+If you have any questions about the Dual Thesis Authorization policy, please contact the L&S Honors Program at firstname.lastname@example.org.

 If the dual senior Honors thesis is approved, the thesis will be listed under the primary advisor’s departmental name, obligating the secondary department to take a DARS exception to count the thesis towards their own capstone requirement.

 Academic departments may choose not to allow their Honors in the Major candidates to pursue this dual thesis option.
 Alternatively, departments may allow their students to pursue this option, but require them to complete additional upper-level or Honors course work to compensate for the overlap.
 If a department chooses to require additional coursework from one of their Honors in the Major candidates, this decision should be communicated in writing to the student.